 7 – Howard Always Uses The End of His Contract to Negotiate Better Deals for Himself

-It happens every time like clockwork at the end of the contract.
-Howard says he is not going to renew his contract with whatever radio station he is on and yet he still does renew.
-He uses the negotiation to leverage more money and control out of the network and makes himself lazier each time.
+It happens every time like clockwork at the end of his contract.
+Howard says he is not going to renew his contract with whatever the radio station he is on and yet always renews.
+He uses the negotiation to leverage more money and control out of the network and just makes himself lazier each time.
 At each negotiation he thinks he is a genius as he negotiates less shows and less compelling content for even more money.
-Each round seems like another nail in the coffin of the history of The Howard Stern Show, or HSS as it is commonly known, but Howard has no shame.
+Each round seems like another nail in the coffin of the history of The Howard Stern Show, or HSS as it is commonly known, but Howard still has no shame.

-8 – Not Supporting Past Show Guests Who Make Mistakes
+8 – Not Supporting Past Show Guests Who Made Mistakes

-Stern often used to describe Artie Lange as “bro”, but Lange called him out a few times on it and Lange stated that the were just not friends off the air, which infuriated Stern that the truth be told.
-Stern.
+Stern often used to describe Artie Lange as “bro”, but Lange called him out on it a few times.
+Lange stated that the were just not friends off the air, which infuriated Stern that the truth was being told.
 When Lange finally left the show under a cloud, Stern pretended what happened to Lange was all cool with him, but Lange contends that Stern is “completely full of it” and has never spoken to him since his departure.
-Stern is clearly an enabler, as long as it gets him the ratings.
+Stern is clearly an enabler, as long as it gets him the ratings, he turned a blind eye to Lange’s race-to-the-bottom of heroin addiction .
 The Stern of old just did his thing and the ratings came.
-This new Stern is clinging to the ratings and it doesn’t become him.
+This new Stern is clinging to the ratings and it really does not become him.
 He has become a sad version of his former self.
-But at least he has his cats.
+But at least he has his hot wife and his cats.

 9 – Staff Secrets That Never Aired